jzry/seniordesign/model_server/README.md

 Copy and paste the following lines into the newly created file and replace `%USER%` with the name of the user that should run
 torchserve:

+> [!NOTE]
+> This assumes the project folder was created in the user's home directory.
+> If the project folder is located elsewhere, make sure to update the paths
+> accordingly.

 ```
 [Unit]